-By adding these questions to an already comprehensive post and directly answering them, you are well on your way to creating complete content.
-Plus it gives you an edge over your competition because now, anyone else searching that question in the future will likely land on your webpage.
+Add these questions to a comprehensive post and answer them and you’re well on your way to creating complete content.
+Plus, it gives you an edge over your competition as others searching that question will likely land on your site.

-A consequence of Google’s preference for complete content is that the content marketing landscape has drastically changed and is pretty much a race for who can deliver the most complete content on any given topic.
+A consequence of Google’s preference for complete content is that the content marketing landscape has drastically changed.
+It has turned into a race for who can deliver the most complete content on any given topic.

 So as you’re including complete content pieces in your content strategy, remember that your competitors are likely also doing the same.
-Don’t be afraid to take a peek at what they’re posting and see if there are any specific issues that they cover in their posts, which may be worth including in your posts as well.
+Don’t be afraid to take a peek at what they’re posting too.
+See if there are any issues in their posts, which may be worth including in your posts as well.

 The idea is to have an idea of what they’re doing, how they’re doing it, and then deliver something better.
 This way, your posts remain relevant and keep the users positively engaged for longer.

-A good way to start is by looking at the type of search and the nature of the questions being asked.
+A good way to start is by looking at the type of search and the nature of the questions.
 This will give you a clearer idea of how to tackle the question and the best medium to use.

-- If the searcher is looking for instructions, such as “how to change a flat tire,” you could consider embedding a video or infographic guide into your post.
+- If the searcher is looking for instructions, such as “how to change a flat tire,” you could embed a video or guide into your post.
 This will definitely make it more engaging and useful to the user than your competitor’s purely text-based post.

-- If the searcher is looking for search calls for professional advice, such as “Should I set up Instagram Shopping for my e-commerce store?” you can center your article around an interview with a subject matter expert and publishing their expert opinion.
-This gives it a more personalized and trustworthy answer than some article that just talks about Instagram shopping in general with no professional input.
+- Say the searcher is looking for professional advice, like “Should I set up Instagram shopping for my e-commerce store”.
+You can center your article around an interview with a subject matter expert and publishing their expert opinion.
+This gives it a more personalized and trustworthy answer than some article that just talks about Instagram shopping in general.

-Basically, you want your articles to provide the best possible answer to a user’s question, which in the end, is what posting complete content is all about.
+You want your articles to provide the best possible answer, which is what posting complete content is all about.